Monthly payment calculator for used car shoppers

 From previous research, we had identified a key frustration:

-Making what’s likely their biggest ever online purchase felt rightfully anxious.
-The lack of capability to do so causing Vroom to lose customers to traditional financial institutions and dealerships.
+The lack of upfront transparency about monthly payment was causing Vroom to lose customers to other financial institutions and brick-and-mortar dealerships.

 Maybe I fall head over heels with this car but I still don’t know… what am I going to be looking at as far as monthly payment.”